TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 references to themselves, so that each object in the cycle has a reference count which is non-zero.
-Typical reference counting implementations are not able to reclaim the memory belonging to any objects in a reference cycle, or referenced from the objects in the cycle, even though there are no further references to the cycle itself.
+Typical reference counting implementations are not able to reclaim the memory belonging to any objects in a reference cycle, or referenced kutoka the objects in the cycle, even though there are no further references to the cycle itself.

 The cycle detector is able to detect garbage cycles and can reclaim them.